How to use Cypress App Actions?

 The cy.window().its(‘model’) gets the underlying application object, once it gets the application object, you can call any underlying exposed logic or function.

 Cypress runs inside the browser and it can directly access the internals of your application.
-If you carefully observe the application code, We have exposed the application using the below code.
+If you carefully observe the application code, The application has been exposed using the below code.

 if (window.Cypress) {